maedemir/smart-road-asset-management-system/README.md

 4. **Configure Environment:**

     Modify the configuration files (if any) to set paths for your datasets, models, and output directories.
+Make sure to configure the connection to your PostGIS database.

 ## Usage